Finetune Images on Story

 import { client, account } from './utils'

-import { uploadJSONToIPFS } from "./uploadToIpfs";
+import { uploadJSONToIPFS } from "../pinata/uploadToIpfs";

 import { createHash } from "crypto";

-async function runInferenceAndRegister() {
+export async function registerIp(inference) {

 // previous code here...